 Fred was equally critical: “I’m gonna go to lockdown or something.
 He needs to go to the 10th Planet.”

-Despite winning via unanimous decision, the crew felt MVP’s performance was tainted by his poor grappling display.
+Despite winning by unanimous decision, the crew felt MVP’s performance was marred by his poor grappling.
 “Not to focus on myself or anything, but I wouldn’t give a bonus to MVP,” Dave concluded.

 Carlos Prates vs. Geoff Neal: UFC 319’s First Spinning Elbow